ngsankha/ngsankha.github.io/about.md

 I got my PhD from the [University of Maryland](https://cs.umd.edu), advised by [Prof. Jeff Foster](http://www.cs.tufts.edu/~jfoster/) and [Prof. David Van Horn](http://www.cs.umd.edu/~dvanhorn/).
 My background includes significant industry experience, from contributing to the [SpiderMonkey](https://spidermonkey.dev/) JavaScript engine at Mozilla Firefox to building cloud-scale testing infrastructure for apps and websites at [BrowserStack](https://www.browserstack.com).
 I also gained valuable insights while working on the Hack programming language at [Meta](https://meta.com).

-> <i class="about-icon fa fa-star"></i> **I am hiring Ph.D. students for our group!** [Here are some reasons](https://ku-progsys.github.io/why-ku/) why our group and KU might be a great fit.
+> <i class="about-icon fa-solid fa-star"></i> **I am hiring Ph.D. students for our group!** [Here are some reasons](https://ku-progsys.github.io/why-ku/) why our group and KU might be a great fit.
 Please [send me an email](mailto:sankha@ku.edu) and apply to the [graduate program in EECS](https://eecs.ku.edu/graduate-programs) at KU if you want to join us.
 If you are already at KU, shoot me an email to set up a meeting.

 ---
 ### News